wendyzimmerman/bel_lang_ws/content/language/annotations.md

 Each BEL Statement can optionally be annotated to express knowledge about the statement itself.
 Some important uses of annotations are to specify information about the:

-*   biological system in which the observation represented by the statement was made
+*   Biological system in which the observation represented by the statement was made,
-*   experimental methods used to demonstrate the observation
+*   Experimental methods used to demonstrate the observation, and
-*   knowledge source on which the statement is based, such as the citation and specific text supporting the statement
+*   Knowledge source on which the statement is based, such as the citation and specific text supporting the statement

 Examples of annotations that could be associated with a BEL Statement are the: